 For purposes of this MOA, ICE officers will provide supervision of participating CCSO personnel only to immigration enforcement functions as authorized in this MOA.
-The Columbia County Sheriff's Office retains supervision of all other aspects of the employment of and performance of duties by participating CCSO personnel.
+The CCSO retains supervision of all other aspects of the employment of and performance of duties by participating CCSO personnel.

 In the absence of a written agreement to the contrary, the policies and procedures to be utilized by the participating CCSO personnel in exercising these delegated authorities under this MOA shall be DHS and ICE policies and procedures.
-ICE is responsible for providing the Columbia County Sheriff's Office with the applicable DHS and ICE policies.
+ICE is responsible for providing the CCSO with the applicable DHS and ICE policies.
 However, when engaged in immigration enforcement activities, no participating CCSO personnel will be expected or required to violate or otherwise fail to maintain the CCSO's rules, standards, or policies, or be required to fail to abide by restrictions or limitations as may otherwise be imposed by law.